Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework: Generating elementary certificates

 Note that in theory it would be possible to perform this completion step already during the solving process, directly inside the MIP solver.
 However, in practice this would negate all positive performance impact from using fast safe rounding instead of expensive symbolic computations.
 Performing the completion \emph{a posteriori} has further advantages.
 Only selected cuts must be post-processed, and we know in advance how many cuts need to be certified; these could be post-processed independently in parallel.

-One issue that this approach cannot fix is the slight floating-point inaccuracy incurred from the elimination of slack variables as described at the end of Section \ref{subsec:mir}.
-These cannot be corrected in the completion step using variable bounds.
-Rather, we would need to use the non-negativity of the slack, \ie the definition of the row.
-Unfortunately, we cannot compute the correction factor just from the difference in coefficients since it is not possible to determine which rows contributed how much to the inaccuracy.
-To overcome this issue, we need to actually compute the exact coefficients for slack variables inside the solver and print the difference to the safe coefficients that were used.
+One issue that this approach cannot fix is the slight floating-point inaccuracy incurred from the elimination of slack variables as described at the end of Section~\ref{subsec:mir}. {To illustrate this issue, consider a slack variable $s_i$ that is present in the cut, belonging to some row $a_i^Tx \le b_i$.
+After safely applying the MIR procedure, that slack variable has some coefficient $r_i$ in the resulting cut.
+The same procedure applied in exact arithmetic would yield a slightly different coefficient $r_i'$.
+If we could compute the difference $r_i' -r_i$ in the certificate completion step, we could correct for the rounding errror using the definition of $s_i = b_i - a_i^Tx \ge 0$.
+However, inside the certificate, we can only observe the coefficients in the finalized cut, where the slack variable has been eliminated.
+Therefore, we cannot compute the correction factor just from the difference in coefficients since it is not possible to determine which rows contributed how much to the inaccuracy.}

+To overcome this issue, we need to actually compute the exact coefficients {$r_i'$} for slack variables inside the solver and print the difference {$r_i' - r_i$} to the {certificate}.
 While this does increase the number of symbolic computations needed during the solve, we can limit it to only those cuts that are selected to enter the LP, and need to perform it only when certificate printing is enabled.

 A different approach to verifying any kind of constraint that can be derived by aggregation is to solve an exact LP in the certificate completion step.
 Assume we are given an inequality $\alpha^Tx \le \beta$ that should be verified.
-Given the initial model constraints $Ax \le b$, as well as additional local constraints $A^lx \le b^l$, If the optimal value of that exact LP is at most $\beta$, we know that $\alpha^Tx \le \beta$ is valid, and we can print a proof by aggregation using the dual multipliers of the exact LP solution.
+Given the initial model constraints $Ax \le b$, as well as additional local constraints $A^lx \le b^l$,

+If the optimal value of that exact LP is at most $\beta$, we know that $\alpha^Tx \le \beta$ is valid, and we can print a proof by aggregation using the dual multipliers of the exact LP solution.
 We have extended the \texttt{viprcomp} script to also contain that feature.
 It is not the default option to complete certificate files for two reasons.
 Firstly, solving an exact LP for every cut that should be verified is computationally expensive.
 Secondly, it is not guaranteed that the exact LP solver can prove optimality for each cut, \eg due to numerical troubles, which would render the whole certificate useless.
 The completion using only the variable bounds, on the other hand, is guaranteed to always work.